-According to the airstrip “office” there is a flight everyday from Monday to Friday.
+According to the airstrip “office” (more exactly, a shack) there is a flight everyday from Monday to Friday.
 Nonetheless, the AMA (the airline) office in Wamena told me otherwise.
 It’s not a regular flight but a charter.
 It’s just that cargo shipments to Angguruk are really regular.

 The price is 600,000Rp.
 I also paid the ticket to my guide even though we had agreed before to stop in Angguruk and return to Wamena separately.
 I couldn’t decently take the plane alone and let him walk back for 4 days.

 All Missionaries Airlines (AMA) has unfortunately a poor safety track record.
 Just one week after my visit, one of their plane crashed killing all 5 passengers.

 Costs of the 7 days (excluding costs of the last night in Wamena and the meals taken in Wamena).

 - Guide : 1,400,000Rp (4×200,000Rp + 600,000Rp for the plane ticket).